davidtchiu/davidtchiu.github.io/teaching/cs261/lab9.rec/index.md

 - Click "Submit Assignment" again to upload it.

-#### Credits

-Based on a previous lab by Professor Henry Walker, Grinnell College.

 #### Lab Attendance Policies

 Attendance is required for lab.
 Unexcused absence = no credit even if you turned in the lab.
 Unexcused tardiness = half credit.